rolfen/api-tester/README.md

 ### Api.js

-Provides a helper function for sending requests to an API, supposedly for testing.
+Provides a helper function for sending requests to an API, useful for testing.

 POST Example:

     api('/updateRecipe?id=3', function(response){
         // Do something with the server response.
 It will normally be a parsed JSON object.
       },{method:'POST'},{
-        // Update these recipe properties
-        title:"New Veggie"
+        // send this object as post values title:"New Veggie"
       }
     );